OUR BLOG

 If you notice your baby drooling a lot, don’t automatically assume they’re sick.
 But do contact your doctor.
 They can evaluate your child and rule out the possibility of a birth injury.

 Is your baby drooling a lot?
-(How Much is Too Much)
+(Too much saliva production?)

 Drooling is a normal and natural part of a baby’s development.
 But when you’re constantly dabbing a miniature Niagara Falls from your child’s chin, you might wonder if it’s too much.

-Why do babies drool?
+Why does a drooling baby drool?
 The primary reason is their salivary glands aren’t fully developed.
-Also, they haven’t yet mastered the muscle control necessary to swallow or manage their saliva.
+Also, they haven’t yet mastered the swallowing muscles needed to swallow or manage their saliva.
 The result is excess saliva building up in their mouths.

 • Chin rash or irritation